 - Muscular dystrophy

-How to Get a Medical Marijuana Card
+How Do You Get a Medical Marijuana Card?

-When a medical marijuana card expires, it can be renewed by going through the same process as when it was originally approved.
-The renewal process involves of verifying someone’s information and receipt of a new medical marijuana registry card and new marijuana identification number.
+When it expires, it can be renewed through the same process as before.
+The renewal process that is used verifies a patient’s information in receiving a new medical marijuana registry card and a new marijuana identification number.

-Where to Get Medical Marijuana
+Where Do You Get Medical Marijuana?

-A physician’s recommendation will allow a medical marijuana patient to receive medical marijuana through a dispensary.
-There are two different types of dispensaries, depending on what they sell.
+A physician’s recommendation will allow you to obtain medical marijuana through a dispensary.
+There are two types of dispensaries, depending on what they sell.

-- To have a physician’s written recommendation (medical marijuana card)
+- Have a physician’s written recommendation

-- To be at least 18 years old
+- Be at least 18 years old

-- To register there for legal purposes
+- Register there for legal purposes

 - Privacy for consultation

-- To have purchases tracked
+- Have purchases tracked